Machine-assisted quantitizing designs: augmenting humanities and social sciences with artificial intelligence: Discussion

 \subsection{Future research and opportunities}

-While the case studies here covered a number of disciplines and task types, this contribution is by no means comprehensive in that regard.
-Using LLMs and eventual multimodal models as zero-shot classifiers and inference machines hold obvious potential for fields including humanities, social sciences and cultural analytics, which routinely deal with complex textual, visual and otherwise "qualitative" data.
-As demonstrated in the case studies, already currently readily available LLMs can be plugged into research pipelines for classification and analysis as well as data processing and filtering.
-As shown, a single LLM prompt can often do an equally well (or better) job than complex, multi-model pre-processing pipelines --- which obviously were necessary up until very recently, to the point of sometimes being research goals themselves \parencite[cf.][]{chaturvedi_where_2018,sherstinova_topic_2022,ash_relatio_2023,sobchuk_computational_2023}.
-If a researcher or research group makes regular use of LLMs, it may well make sense to deploy a custom model on in-house hardware or a private cloud, and fine-tune it for their domain and most common use cases, or a set of branching models for specific cases.
-I would be surprised if that would not become commonplace in the near future.
+While the case studies here aimed to cover a number of disciplines and task types, this contribution is by no means comprehensive in that regard.
+Using LLMs and multimodal models as zero-shot classifiers and inference machines holds obvious potential for any field dealing with complex textual, visual, and otherwise qualitative data and products of human \parencite[and machine;][]{brinkmann_machine_2023} cultural evolution.
+Already currently available LLMs can be plugged into research pipelines for classification, analysis, data processing and filtering.
+A single LLM prompt can often perform as well as complex multi-model pre-processing pipelines, which were of course necessary up until very recently --- to the point of sometimes being research goals themselves \parencite[cf.][]{chaturvedi_where_2018,sherstinova_topic_2022,ash_relatio_2023,sobchuk_computational_2024}.
+It may well make sense for researchers and groups to deploy custom model(s) on in-house hardware or private cloud, with fine-tuning for their domain and frequent use cases.
+It would be surprising if that would not become commonplace in the near future --- but with great data processing power comes quantitative and statistical responsibility.

-There are various other domains not considered in the case studies here where machine assistance may be useful.
-One is experiments employing artificial languages or visual stimuli, as used in psychology, experimental semiotics, cognitive science and linguistics \parencite{kirby_cumulative_2008,galantucci_experimental_2012,tamariz_culture_2015-1,karjus_conceptual_2021}.
-LLMs could be used to generate stimuli, visual AI models for any desired visual or artistic stimuli, and LLMs can be used to analyze any open-ended responses.
-LLMs can be used to build the codebase for the website or app used to run the experiment.
-These are all tasks typically shared between a research team, but allocating some to machines means for example a cognitive scientist no longer needs to act as a full-stack developer, web designer, artist, and analyst, all in one.
-Speaking of linguistics, one case study that did not make it to this contribution due to being too preliminary consisted of inferring typological categories such as dominant word order based on a small corpus of sentences from an "undocumented" (artificially generated) language.
-Initial results on GPT-4 were promising, with it being able to reason and infer linguistic categories about a novel "language" that it does not have in its training data.
+There are various other domains where generative models may be useful.
+One is experiments employing artificial languages or visual stimuli, as used in psychology and cognitive science \parencite{kirby_cumulative_2008,galantucci_experimental_2012,tamariz_culture_2015,karjus_conceptual_2021}, or cases where examples need to be anonymized \parencite{asadchy_perceived_2024}, or open-ended responses analyzed.
+LLM-powered tools can be used to help build interfaces to run experiments.
+These are all tasks typically shared between a research team, but allocating some to machines means for example a cognitive scientist no longer needs to act as a full-stack developer, web designer, artist, and data annotator all in one.